-Investment processing fees - Software as a Service - Revenues associated with clients that outsource investment processing technology software and computer processing by accessing the Company's proprietary software and data center remotely but retain responsibility for all investment operations, client administration and other back-office trust operations.
+Investment processing fees - Software as a Service - Revenues associated with clients of the Private Banks segment that outsource investment processing technology software and computer processing by accessing the Company's proprietary software and data center remotely but retain responsibility for all investment operations, client administration and other back-office trust operations.
 The contractual fee is based on a monthly fee plus additional fees determined on a per-account or per-transaction basis.
 The client is billed directly on a monthly basis.